You will use 1.5 mL tubes to extract the DNA samples from saliva.

 First, set the adjustable pipette to the maximum volume of 20μl.

 Make sure the pipette has a new pipette tip.
 Then use the pipette to transfer the cell mixture of the sample to the 0.2mL PCR tube.
-Carry on until the PCR tube is almost full, or until you have no sample left.
-Add as much of the cell mixture as possible to the PCR tube.
+Carry on adding as much of the cell mixture to the tube as you can until you have no sample left.

 Finally, click the lid of the PCR tube closed and label the tube to identify the sample, similarly to the centrifuge tube.